 For over 200 years the Red Billed Chough has been missing from Kent, but we have partnered with Kent Wildlife Trust to reintroduce this magnificent bird to the cliffs of Dover.
 We are also indebted to other stakeholders in this project including Paradise Park in Cornwall, the White Cliffs Countryside Partnership, English Heritage and Jersey Zoo.

 We could not have set this project up without the unwavering support of the public.
-Thanks to your generous donations, we have raised £240,000 for the Chough reintroduction project and are well on our way to seeing these acrobatic birds soaring above the cliffs of Kent again.
+Thanks to your generous donations and other funding, we are well on our way to seeing these acrobatic birds soaring above the cliffs of Kent again.

 Despite once being a common sight on the coasts of Kent and across England, Chough populations have plummeted to only 23 pairs today.
 Intensification of farming has reduced viable habitat and prey items for this insectivorous corvid, and historic persecution also whittled down their numbers.
 We know chough were once abundant here from historical records and literature, such as their depiction on the Canterbury coat of arms and in the story of Thomas Becket’s murder.

 Strongholds of Chough remain in Ireland and Wales, but the limited dispersal ability of this species means they require assistance to re-establish populations, even where habitat is suitable.

 Choughs are unlike other corvids and have quite specific habitat requirements.
 They like to nest on cliffs to remain safe from predators, and they also require insect-rich grassland to forage for food.
 Dover is well known for its cliffs, but what the cliffs are made of is also very important for chough.
 Chalk grassland is an incredibly rare habitat, with 50% of all global chalk grassland being located in England.
 It also has exceptionally high insect biodiversity, due to its low nutrient levels providing perfect conditions for a huge range of flowering plants to flourish.